Delaware Passes First-Ever Anti-Stroad Law

 The Journey to Law

-Representative Ed Osienski of Newark first introduced HB 247 in June of 2023.
+Representative Ed Osienski of Newark introduced the Everyone Gets Home Act, Delaware’s first-ever attempt at an anti-“stroad” law, in June of 2023 as HB 247.
 Important business interests objected to several provisions of the bill in March of 2024, which ultimately resulted in significant changes.
 But the modified and revised Everyone Gets Home Act – now designated “House Substitute 1 for House Bill 247 with Senate Amendment 1” (a mouthful that gives a hint at how difficult and complicated the negotiations were) – ultimately won unanimous support from both the Delaware Senate (on June 25) and Delaware House (on June 26).
+In one of his final official acts, Governor Carney signed the legislation into law on November 1.

 The Importance of the Everyone Gets Home Act: Highway Driveways